minnahjafar-ctrl/chatbot_minnahjafar/README.md

 # chatbot_minnahjafar

-## PROBLEM STATEMENT:
+## Problem Statement
-We were asked to build a AI chatbot which the users could use to ask questions and the chatbot is expected to answer them properly
+Build a AI chatbot using Groq API and Python

+Receive user input and generate AI responses

+Store previous conversations

 ## Approach adopted for solving
-used Python and OpenAI API inorder to make the chatbot.After building i tested the chatbot with various settings,changed max_tokens and temperture to see how differently the chatbot would respond
+I used Python and Groq API inorder to make the chatbot.

+After building, I tested the chatbot with various settings,changed max_tokens and temperture to see how differently the chatbot would respond.

 ## Steps involved
 Firstly, I made the chatbot using Python